 Entities and their directors need to be able to support the recording and accounting of an event, transaction or circumstance with objective evidence.
 This includes having and maintaining appropriately detailed documentation that supports accounting considerations, decision making and ultimately application of the applicable accounting standards.
-These records should be readily available for inspection and easily understood without the need to seek further information.
+These records should be available at all reasonable times for inspection and be easily understood without the need to seek further information.
 Accounting records should also be kept in a manner that enables financial statements to be readily and properly audited.